--a Add the label to files that match the file pattern arguments, even if some of the files being labeled are deleted at their head revision. -d Delete the label tag from the named files. -n Display what p4 labelsync would do without actually performing the operation. g-opts See the Global Options section.
+-a Add the label to files that match the file pattern arguments, even if some of the files being labeled are deleted at their head revision. -d Delete the label tag from the named files. -l labelname Specify the label to be applied to file revisions -n Display what p4 labelsync would do without actually performing the operation. g-opts See the Global Options section.

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes No open p4 lock
+Minimal Access Level Required Yes Yes open p4 lock